e2b-dev/E2B/DEV.md

 - Remove Nomad Polling from API
 - Move API keys to header from query params
 - Make the API server stateless by moving the session state to the DB
-- embed all hcl tasks in the API code (also the fc-env scripts?)
-- Change FC env building system - not having separate fc-env dir/package - inline?
 - Add better error if the env was not found
 - Improve request logging